 The same symptoms are reported in people all over the world, with electromagnetic hypersensitivity (EHS) being attributed to exposure to electromagnetic fields (EMF).

 Many years ago, Doctor Erwin Schliephake knew that humans react negatively to long-term exposures to EMFs, though corporations and governments are still trying to deny it today.

 A large portion of the general population now experiences one or more EHS symptoms.
 Maybe you've been complaining too often about feeling tired during the day and put it down to age or long hours at work.
 There's a very high chance that this tiredness could be a symptom of too much EMF exposure.
 100% of the population is exposed to EMF pollution but most of us are doing nothing about it.

 Of particular concern is involuntary exposure to EMFs from several sources.
 Most people are unaware of this type of exposure, because it has no color, smell, or visibility.
 There is an increasing concern that wireless use of laptops and iPads in schools, where some have even abandoned textbooks, will intensify the exposure to EMFs.

 Individuals with EHS will commonly experience the following EMF exposure symptoms:

 Other less common EMF exposure symptoms reported by EHS individuals include:

 If you are experiencing these symptoms you should consider decreasing your exposure to EMFs in your daily life.
-Learn more about how to detox from EMFs via our 21 Day Digital Detox.
+EMF Detox is an online workshop that can help.
+Visit EMF Detox to learn more.